 If you have varicose veins, painful legs, or a nonhealing ulcer on your lower leg, vein ablation may be the treatment you need.
 As a board-certified specialist in minimally invasive procedures, Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) frequently performs vein ablation in the office.
 Vein ablation quickly eliminates varicose veins, treats the underlying cause, and restores normal circulation.
-To schedule an appointment, call one of the offices in Creve Coeur or St. Louis, Missouri, or use the online booking system today.
+To schedule an appointment, call one of the offices in St. Louis and Wentzville MO, & Swansea, IL, or book an appointment online today.

 Vein ablation, also called endovenous ablation, is a procedure that uses heat from a laser or radiofrequency energy to seal veins shut.
 During the procedure, your MINT provider uses a catheter to send gentle heat into the vein wall.